AlexeyPechnikov/ParaView-MoshaFault/README.md

 # ParaView-MoshaFault
-[ParaView](https://www.paraview.org/download/) project for geological exploration on Mosha fault area, North Iran.
+[ParaView](https://www.paraview.org/download/) project files (.pvsm) for 3D models of Mosha fault and Damavand Volcano, Alborz, Iran.

 See LinkedIn posts for more details: